-U.S. Mideast intelligence analysts fear superiors distorting findings: survey
+U.S. Mideast intelligence analysts felt superiors distorted findings

 That is true, these officials said, because much of the Central Command analysis consists of daily bomb damage assessments and other situation reports, not strategic intelligence, and constitutes only a small part of the material that finds its way from numerous other intelligence agencies, including the CIA and the National Security Agency, into the President's daily intelligence briefing.

-Nevertheless, the findings, which have not been public until now although the survey was posted with no notice last month on a remote part of the ODNI website, are likely to raise questions about intelligence assessments provided by Central Command.
+Nevertheless, the findings of the survey, which was posted with no notice last month on a remote part of the ODNI website, are likely to raise questions about intelligence assessments provided by Central Command.

-Earlier this year, a U.S. congressional report said the Central Command painted too rosy a picture of the fight against Islamic State in 2014 and 2015 compared with the reality on the ground and grimmer assessments by other analysts.
+Earlier this year, a U.S. congressional report said Central Command painted too rosy a picture of the fight against Islamic State in 2014 and 2015 compared with the reality on the ground and grimmer assessments by other analysts.

 The Defense Department Inspector General is investigating the findings and is expected to issue a separate report, military officials said.

-(Reporting by Idrees Ali; Editing by John Walcott and Simon Cameron-Moore)
+Reporting by Idrees Ali; Editing by Simon Cameron-Moore and Alistair Bell